Want to see the waterfalls in Tahiti? Let this post be your guide!

 7. Maroto Waterfall

-Maroto Waterfall also known as La Maroto a Tahiti in the local language is a small waterfall that flows down from a height of about 20-30 meters.
-It’s tucked away in the center of Tahiti in the Hitiaa O Te Ra district.
+Maroto Waterfall, or La Maroto a Tahiti in the local language, is a beautiful but not a huge waterfall that drops mayabe 20 to 30 meters.
+It’s hidden away in the center of Tahiti, in Hitiaa O Te Ra district.

 Reaching the waterfall is quite a journey.
 From Hitiaa O Te Ra district, which is about 30 kilometers from Papeete, you’ll need to travel along a dirt road for about 10 miles to reach the trailhead.

-On your way to the fall’s trailhead, you’ll come across a remote hotel where you can grab a bite to eat or book a room for an overnight stay.
+On your way to the fall’s trailhead, you’ll come across a remote hotel where you can grab a bite or book a room for an overnight stay.

 Although the trail to fall is not marked, it’s easy to follow and not that difficult.
 If you go further upstream, there’s another waterfall with a basin.